Gallstones are crystalline deposits that develop in the gallbladder (a small pear-shaped organ stores bile).

 What Causes Vesicular Lithiasis?

-From there, the fluid passes through the common bile duct and into the small intestine to mix with the food.
+The fluid passes through the common bile duct and into the small intestine to mix with the food.
 The main ingredients in bile are cholesterol and bile acids.

-Normally, the concentration of bile acids is high enough to break down the cholesterol in the mixture and keep it in liquid form.
+Usually, the concentration of bile acids is high enough to break down the cholesterol in the mixture and keep it in liquid form.

 However, a diet high in fat can tip this delicate balance, causing the liver to produce more cholesterol than bile acids can handle.